HacKanCuBa/blake2signer/README.md

 print(signer.loads(signed) == data)  # True
 ```

-**I need to work with raw bytes but I want compression and encoding**
+**I need to work with raw bytes, but I want compression and encoding**

 Usually to work with bytes one can choose to use either `Blake2Signer` or `Blake2TimestampSigner`.
 However, if you also want to have compression and encoding, you need `Blake2SerializerSigner`.
-The problem now is that JSON doesn't support bytes so the class as-is won't work.
+The problem now is that JSON doesn't support bytes, so the class as-is won't work.
 There are two solutions:

 1. Use the `MsgpackSerializer` created above given that *msgpack* does handle bytes serialization.
 1. Create your custom serializer that doesn't actually serializes to use it with `Blake2SerializerSigner`.
-1. Create your custom class inheriting from `EncoderMixin` and `CompressorMixin`.
+1. Create your custom class inheriting from `EncoderMixin` and `CompressorMixin` (this should be a last resort kind of choice, given that it requires writing more code and uses internal API methods).

 Here are those examples: